jofell/hashids-objc/README.md

 Collisions
 ----------

-here are no collisions.
+There are no collisions.
 Your generated hashes should be unique.

 Decryptable Hash ¿qué?
 ----------------------